jagdevsinghdosanjh/JagdevSingh_HTML-CSS_Lab/README.md

 ![image](https://user-images.githubusercontent.com/33898246/224810741-34ed34ad-89f7-40ca-9839-7f4bd2e146af.png)

+Note:To better display the bar-plot Nick Downie's JavaScript file taken as assistance.Consider as genuine for further study.

 3. Create a gmail account creation form to take input from users as specified below.
 Take the below image as reference.